devYaoYH/SCII_BO_Classifier/README.md

 ## Results

 Top-1 and Top-3 label classification accuracy is tested and computed on a 70/10/20 train/validation/test split between the selected models.
+Unfortunately, we only average a measly \~10% improvement over the naive heuristic option of picking k-most frequent actions in order.

+1) Features are highly correlated, Naive Bayes also doesn't do so well beyond top-1
+2) Dataset may be underdetermined, in the sense that the same (for discrete features) or close feature vectors are labeled differently.

 | [P] | Baseline (RF) | Heuristic | Continuous (Multinomial) | Discrete (Complement) | Mixture | **KDE (exp)** |
 | --- | --- | --- | --- | --- | --- | --- |